 “RCW” means the “Revised Code of Washington” - All references in the Agreement to RCW chapters or sections includes any successor, amended, or replacement statute, as of the effective date of such successor, amended, or replacement statute.

+“Risk Assessment” means the evaluation required by 2 CFR § 200.332(c) to determine a subrecipient's fraud risk and risk of noncompliance with a subaward and establish appropriate subrecipient Monitoring.

+“Service Level Agreement” or “SLA” means the individual agreements, subject to the terms and conditions of this Agreement, executed by both Parties, containing a detailed statement of work, funding details, and any special terms and conditions for a service, project, program or similar activity authorized by this Agreement and incorporated by reference herein.

+“Service Level Agreement Manager” or “SLA Manager” means the individual(s) identified within each Service Level Agreement who will provide oversight of activities conducted under the Service Level Agreement.

+“Single Audit Report” means the report from the compliance audit of the Sovereign Nation completed in accordance 2 CFR Part 200, Subpart F, including any audit findings.

-Sovereign Nation“Subcontract” means a separate contract between the Sovereign Nation and an individual or entity (“Subcontractor”) to perform all or a portion of the duties and obligations that the Sovereign Nation is obligated to perform pursuant to any Service Level Agreement.
+“Subcontract” means a separate contract between the Sovereign Nation and an individual or entity (“Subcontractor”) to perform all or a portion of the duties and obligations that the Sovereign Nation is obligated to perform pursuant to any Service Level Agreement.

+“Subcontractor” means a person or entity that is not in the employment of the Sovereign Nation, who is performing all or part of the business activities under this Agreement under a separate contract with Sovereign Nation.
+The term “Subcontractor” means subcontractor(s) of any tier.

+“Subrecipient” shall have the meaning given in 45 C.F.R.
+75.2, or any successor or replacement to such definition, for any federal award from HHS; or 2 C.F.R.
+200.93, or any successor or replacement to such definition, for any other federal award. (if subrecipient, otherwise delete)

-Sovereign NationSovereign Nation“Tribal Law” means the resolutions, laws, codes, and/or ordinances enacted by the Sovereign Nation executing the Agreement, and any of the Sovereign Nation’s Tribal court decisions interpreting the same.
-All references in the Agreement to Tribal Law include any successor, amended, or replacement law, as of the effective date of such successor, amended, or replacement law.
+“Tribal Law” means the resolutions, laws, codes, and/or ordinances enacted by the Sovereign Nation executing the Agreement, and any of the Sovereign Nation’s Tribal court decisions interpreting the same.
+All references to Tribal Law include any successor, amended, or replacement law, as of the effective date of such successor, amended, or replacement law.

 “Sovereign Nation” or “Tribe” means the federally recognized Indian Tribe that has executed the Agreement and its designated subdivisions and agencies performing services pursuant to the Agreement and includes the Sovereign Nation’s officers, employees, and/or agents.
-For purposes of any permitted Subcontract, “Sovereign Nation” includes any subcontractor of the Sovereign Nation and the subcontractor’s owners, members, officers, directors, partners, employees, and/or agents.
+“Sovereign Nation” includes any Subcontractor of the Sovereign Nation and the Subcontractor’s owners, members, officers, directors, partners, employees, and/or agents.

-“SovereignIndian Nation Agreement” SNA or “Agreement” unless plainly inconsistent within the context, means this Agreement, and any attachments, schedules (including exhibits therein), and other documents attached to or incorporated therein by reference.Agreement, the term “Agreement” includes and refers to all such agreements collectively.
+“Sovereign Nation Agreement” or “SNA” or “Agreement” or “Contract” unless plainly inconsistent within the context, means this Agreement, Service Level Agreements, and any other items ” incorporated by reference.
+The parties may execute this Agreement in multiple counterparts, each of which is deemed an original and all of which constitute only one agreement.
+Each of these terms may be used interchangeably.

 “WAC” means the “Washington Administrative Code” - All references in the Agreement to WAC chapters or sections include any successor, amended, or replacement regulation, as of the effective date of such successor, amended, or replacement regulation.